bolaft/bannerlord-retinues/README.md

     - Iron Discipline - +5% skill cap
         -> upgrade 100 basic troops to max tier
         -> defeat an bandit leader in single combat
-        ->
+        -> defeat a party twice your size using mostly custom troops
     - Steadfast Soldiers - +5% skill points
         -> max out the skills of 10 custom troops
-        ->
-        ->
+        -> win a siege defense using mostly custom troops -> defend a village from a raid using only custom troops
     - Masters-At-Arms - +1 upgrade branch for elite troops
         -> upgrade 100 elite troops to max tier
-        -> defeat an enemy lord using only elite troops ->
+        -> defeat an enemy lord using only elite troops -> get 1000 kills with elite troops
     - Adaptive Training - XP refunds for retraining
-        -> have at least one troop reach level 200 in each skill ->
+        -> for each skill, have at least one troop reach level 200 -> win an uphill battle using a party evenly split among infantry, archers and cavalry custom troops -> get 50 KOs in the arena practice fights
-        ->
 - RETINUES
     - Indomitable - +25% retinue health
-        -> have your retinues defeat 100 enemy troops of equivalent tier without a single casualty -> join a siege as a defender with a full-strength retinue and win -> have a retinue-only party win 3 defensive battles in a row
+        -> have your retinues defeat 100 enemy troops of equivalent tier without a single casualty -> join an ongoing siege as a defender with a full-strength retinue and win -> have a retinue-only party win 3 defensive battles in a row
     - Bound by Honor - +20% retinue morale
         -> refuse payment for mercenary work three times.